jepersson/jepersson.github.io/_posts/2017-03-05-diving-into-data-science-and-the-udacity-dand.md

-I won't go into the details here on why I'm starting to study data science, but among the different online alternatives I looked at, I felt that the Udacity Nanodegree offered the best mix between statistics, programming (in both python **and** R), and project based assignments.
-I believe that after completing this nanodegree I will have a good foundation for a portfolio with data science related projects.
+I won't go into the details here on why I'm starting to study data science, but among the different online alternatives I looked at, I felt that the Udacity Nanodegree offered the best mix of statistics, programming (in both python **and** R), and project-based assignments.
+I believe that after completing this nanodegree I will have a good foundation for a portfolio of data science related projects.

-At the time of writing there are one optional and seven mandatory projects included in the nanodegree (See below).
+At the time of writing, there are one optional and seven mandatory projects included in the nanodegree (See below).

 * **P0, Analyze Bay Area Bike Share Data** (Optional intro to the data analysis